Contact

 • Better stand establishment and first cutting

-In established alfalfa stands, Protassium+ demonstrated:
+In established alfalfa stands, Protassium+ SOP demonstrated:

 • More than a one ton/acre yield over MOP